mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 #### 38:10

 If so, it’s not necessary for the rider who controls the horse to understand the four kinds of horses.
-Just let go of any kind of horses, without controlling, without getting the whip. [...]
+Just let go of any kind of horses, without controlling, without getting the whip... [at] first, not yet.

 Of course, you need a whip.
 Remember this.
-We need a whip because [...]
+[Why do we need a whip?]
 Buddha says even a cat or dog are Buddha.
 If dogs and cats are Buddha, why was the cat born with his skin, his muscles, as a cat?
-So a Zen master says that is [karmic] consciousness.
-But whatever you say, it doesn’t hit the mark.
-Anyway, you have to understand [yourself] as a human being, but that human being is really stretched into the past, into the future.
+So a Zen master says that is [karmic] consciousness – but whatever you say, it doesn’t hit the mark.
+Anyway, you have to understand [yourself] as a human being, but that human being really stretches into the past, into the future.
 You have to understand human life for the long, long range.

 If you understand your life for the long range, through the past, to the future, you cannot criticize the degree of stinkiness, *[he laughs,]* how stinky you are.
 Because this is karmic life.
 Karmic life is completely beyond your speculation, your understanding.
 Why am I Japanese?
 I don’t know.
 Completely, I don’t know.
-I know pretty well that I am Japanese because of my parents and my grandparents; but I don’t know *why* I am Japanese.
+I know pretty well that I am Japanese because I know my parents and my grandparents; but I don’t know *why* I *am* Japanese.
 Why were you born as American?
 You don’t know either.
-You can explain that you know why, but that explanation is really just a speck of dust, don’t you think so?
-Because you don’t know, exactly.
+You know why, you can explain, but that explanation or reason is really just a speck of dust, don’t you think so?
+You don’t know, exactly.

 So you have to really understand human life for the long range.
 At that time, whatever makes you how stinky you are, how great you are, that is completely beyond criticism or evaluation, judgement.
 All you have to do is, just to totally accept and take good care of that aspect of human life.

 From this point, you need a whip.
 You need a whip.
 Shall I touch just a hair?
 Shall I touch the skin?
 Shall I touch the bone and the muscles?
-That’s alright; this is not discrimination, because your life as karmic life is something you have to accept totally, beyond criticism and evaluation – because your life is really long.
+That’s alright.
+But this is not discrimination, because your life as karmic life is something you have to accept totally, beyond criticism and evaluation – because your life is really long.

 If you really understand this karmic life, karmic life turns into Buddha's life.
 You can really accept it.
 To accept is not just to accept it at random; you have to accept, and next, you have to take care of your life in a *positive* way.
-That is the meaning of a whip; or practice, constant effort.
+That is the meaning of a whip – or practice, constant effort.
 Human effort is a sort of energy so that you can keep your life as a Buddha.

 #### 43:30

 That is really silence.

-There is a story (in [“Four Horses”](topics#four-horses)) where Dogen Zenji says, “Haven’t you heard how an outsider asked the Buddha, ‘I don’t ask about the spoken, I don’t ask about the unspoken.’”
+There is a story (in “Four Horses”) where Dogen Zenji says, “Haven’t you heard how an outsider asked the Buddha, ‘I don’t ask about the spoken, I don’t ask about the unspoken.’”
 In other words, completely beyond words or not-words, karmic life or not karmic life – what is life?

 The outsider – in other words, this means a Brahman – asked the Buddha, “I don’t ask about the spoken ...”